-You should read the following discussion and analysis of our financial condition and results of operations together with the section entitled "Selected Consolidated Financial Data" and our consolidated financial statements and related notes included elsewhere in this prospectus.
-This discussion contains forward-looking statements that involve risks and uncertainties, including those described in the section titled "Special Note Regarding Forward Looking Statements."
+You should read the following discussion and analysis of our financial condition and results of operations together with the section entitled "Selected Consolidated Financial Data" and our consolidated financial statements and related notes included elsewhere in this Annual Report on Form 10-K. This discussion contains forward-looking statements that involve risks and uncertainties, including those described in the section titled "Special Note Regarding Forward Looking Statements."
 Our actual results and the timing of selected events could differ materially from those discussed below.
-Factors that could cause or contribute to such differences include, but are not limited to, those identified below and those set forth under the section titled "Risk Factors" included elsewhere in this prospectus.
+Factors that could cause or contribute to such differences include, but are not limited to, those identified below and those set forth under the section titled "Risk Factors" included elsewhere in this report.

 We are a clinical stage biopharmaceutical company pioneering immuno-neurology, a novel therapeutic approach for the treatment of neurodegeneration.
 Immuno-neurology targets immune dysfunction as a root cause of multiple pathologies that are drivers of degenerative brain disorders.
 We are developing therapies designed to simultaneously counteract these pathologies by restoring healthy immune function to the brain.
 Supporting our scientific approach, our Discovery Platform enables us to advance a broad portfolio of product candidates, validated by human genetics, which we believe will improve the probability of technical success over shorter development timelines.
-As a result, in the last five years, we have identified over forty immune system targets, progressed over ten programs into preclinical research, and advanced two product candidates, AL001 and AL002, into clinical development.
-As of January 25, 2019, AL001, initially aimed at treating FTD-GRN patients, was dosed in 44 healthy subjects in a single ascending dose Phase 1 study.
+As a result, in the last five years, we have identified over forty immune system targets, progressed over ten programs into preclinical research, and advanced three product candidates, AL001 and AL002, into clinical development.
+In the first quarter of 2019, the dosing of the single ascending dose Phase 1a in healthy subjects was completed for AL001, initially aimed at treating FTD-GRN patients.
 There were no drug-related serious adverse events or dose limiting adverse events reported in the study, achieving the primary endpoint.
-Moreover, statistically significant increases in plasma and cerebrospinal fluid (CSF) PGRN levels relative to baseline were also observed, successfully demonstrating proof-of-mechanism for AL001 in the central nervous systems of healthy volunteers.
-We plan to advance AL001 into a Phase 1b study with proof-of-mechanism data in FTD-GRN patients expected in the first half of 2019 and into a Phase 2 study with proof-of-concept data in FTD-GRN patients expected in the first half of 2018, we also initiated a dose escalation Phase 1 study in healthy volunteers with AL002, a product candidate for Alzheimer's disease.
-In addition, we expect to initiate Phase 1 studies of AL003, a product candidate for Alzheimer's disease, and AL101, a product candidate for multiple neurodegenerative disorders, in 2019.
+Moreover, statistically significant increases in plasma and CSF PGRN levels relative to baseline were also observed, successfully demonstrating proof-of-mechanism for AL001 in the central nervous systems of healthy subjects.
+We plan to advance AL001 into a Phase 1b study with proof-of-mechanism data in FTD-GRN patients expected in the first half of 2019 and into a Phase 2 study with proof-of-concept data in FTD-GRN patients expected in the first half of 2019 and into a Phase 2 study with proof-of-concept data in FTD-GRN patients expected in the first half of 2019, we plan to initiate clinical trials with AL003, a product candidate for Alzheimer's disease, in an ascending dose Phase 1a study in healthy subjects.
+In the second half of 2019, we expect to initiate a Phase 1 study with AL101, a product candidate for multiple neurode